buildbot/buildbot/master/docs/manual/cfg-workers-libvirt.rst

 * If you are using KVM, your buildbot master user will need to be in the KVM group.
 * You need to think carefully about your virtual network *first*.
   Will NAT be enough?
-  What IP will my VM's need to connect to for connecting to the master?
+  What IP will my VMs need to connect to for connecting to the master?

 Configuring your base image
 ---------------------------